 In order to file a foreclosure with the Denver Public Trustee, you must submit the following documents:

-If you would like to set up an account to file foreclosures electronically, please contact mTech Services at 425-712-8899 to obtain information on purchasing software compatible with the Public Trustee database.
+If you would like to set up an account to file foreclosures electronically, please contact the Public Trustee at 720-865-8400 or by email at email@example.com.

 If you intend to file a new foreclosure via email, the following guidelines must be followed:

 We strongly recommend that if you are filing foreclosures via email, you enable the "read receipt" feature on your email program.
-Due to the large volume of foreclosures that we process daily, you will not receive manual confirmation of receipt from the Denver Public Trustee.
+Because of the large volume of foreclosures that we process daily, you will not receive manual confirmation of receipt from the Denver Public Trustee.

 Your documents will be scanned into our database and the originals will be sent back to you.
 If you do not include a self-addressed, stamped envelope, your documents will still be sent back to you and you will be charged for postage and packaging.

-Redemptions take place only after a property has been sold at a foreclosure auction and is a mechanism primarily for junior lien holders.
+Redemptions take place only after a property has been sold at a foreclosure auction and is primarily a mechanism for junior lien holders.
 Please bring the appropriate documentation and payment to our offices, Monday-Friday, 8 a.m. - 5 p.m.
 We are at 201 W. Colfax Ave., Dept. 101.